 We recognise the importance of doing the right thing for people – our employees, customers and key stakeholders.

-We work closely with our key stakeholders and invest in research and development to ensure our products perform to highest standards, while creating a competitive advantage for our customers to help them achieve their sustainability goals.
+We work closely with our key stakeholders and invest in research and development to ensure our products perform to the highest standards whilst helping our customers to achieve their sustainability goals.

 We are committed to minimising the environmental impact of our operations, products and services wherever possible.
-We are working to improve our business and suppliers in a way that supports the future of our planet and local communities.
+We work with local stakeholders to support the communities in which we live and work.

 Approval of